Truthful Mechanisms for Competing Submodular Processes: Conclusions

 We have presented a general framework for mechanisms that allocate items given an underlying submodular process.
 Although we have explicitly referred to spread processes over social networks, we only require oracle access to the outcome values, and thus our methods apply to any similar settings which uphold the properties we have required from the processes.
 We build on natural greedy algorithms to construct efficient strategyproof mechanisms that guarantee constant approximations to the social welfare.

 An important question is how to extend our results to the more general case of $k > 2$ agents without the MeI and AgI assumptions.
-It seems that a fundamentally new approach would be required to obtain an $O(1)$-approximate strategyproof mechanism for $k > 2$ players.
+As discussed in Appendix~\ref{sec.3player}, it seems that a fundamentally new approach would be required to obtain an $O(1)$-approximate strategyproof mechanism for $k > 2$ players.
 Another natural and challenging extension would be to assume that nodes have costs for being initially allocated and then replace the cardinality constraint on each agent by a knapsack constraint.
 To do so, the most direct approach would be to try to utilize the known approximation for maximizing a non decreasing submodular function subject to one \cite{S04} or multiple \cite{KST09} knapsack constraints.
 These methods do not seem to readily lend themselves to the approach we have been able to exploit in the case of cardinality constraints.
 We have also assumed a ``demand satisfaction'' condition.
 Without this condition, it is trivial to achieve a strategyproof $k$ approximation by allocating all initial elements to the agent who can achieve the most utlility.
-We would like to extend all of our results to a weaker version of ``demand satisfaction'' which would only require that the demand of every agent is ``almost'' satisfied. \comment{In general, we believe that any strategyproof mechanism that upholds the fairness requirement (i.e.\ satisfies the given budgets exactly) and guarantees constant approximation will require randomization.
-Notice the importance of the fairness requirement, as without it one could proceed by allocating items to only a single player.
+Can we improve upon this trivial approximation factor without imposing the MeI and AgI assumptions.

-An important question is how to extend our results to the more general case of $n$ players.
-As we discuss in the full version of the paper, it seems that a fundamentally new approach would be required to obtain a polytime strategyproof mechanism for $n > 2$ players.}
+An important question is how to extend our results to the more general case of $k$ players.
+As we discuss in Appendix \ref{sec.3player}, it seems that a fundamentally new approach would be required to obtain a polytime strategyproof mechanism for $k > 2$ players.

-\paragraph{Acknowledgements} We would like to thank Yuval Filmus for many helpful comments and discussions. { }
+\paragraph{Acknowledgements} We would like to thank Yuval Filmus for many helpful comments and discussions.
+We are also indebted to Eyal Shani for pointing out a significant problem in \cite{BorodinBLO13} (and \cite{BBLO12}) of the proof that $L(a,b) \neq \emptyset$ (Lemma \ref{lem:non-empty_inter} in this paper).